UoACourseWiki/webpage/README.md

 in your browser after you have your server-end setup.

 ### Use Remote Server
-If you just want to check how it works in front-end and/or the backend server simply didn't fire up on your machine, we have our remote server working in production mode as well!
-(And thanks Joe for settin up the remote server!)
+If you just want to check how it works in front-end and/or the backend server simply didn't fire up on your machine, we have our remote server working in for testing and debugging as well!
+(And thanks Joe for setup and maintaining the remote server!)

 To use remote server, you would need to run the App in `production build`.

-If you want to use it in `development mode`, you need to change the URL in file `webpage/.env.development` to:
+If you want to use it in `development mode`, you need to overwrite the BASEURL in file `webpage/.env.development` to:
 ```
 REACT_APP_API_BASEURL=https://732.joenan.com/api
 ```
 Then all the server request will be sent to the remote server.
+You will need to stop the development server (if you have it running) and re-run `npm start` command to apply this change.

 If you need to access the remote Swagger API Interface, goto:
 ```